 As well as studio work, CONNY PLANK was an active musician.
 He leaves an important musical legacy.
 The Electricity Club looks back at eighteen of his works, with a restriction of one track per album project… Continue Reading ›

-In the acclaimed German language book ‘ELECTRI_CITY - Elektronische_Musik_Aus_Düsseldorf’, Rudi Esch gives an eyewitness account of how the Düsseldorf electronic scene developed from 1970 to 1986.
-OMD's Andy McCluskey was interviewed by Esch for the book.
+In ‘ELECTRI_CITY - Elektronische_Musik_Aus_Düsseldorf’, Rudi Esch gives an eyewitness account of how the Düsseldorf electronic scene developed from 1970 to 1986.
+Andy McCluskey was interviewed by Esch for the book.

 With a version in Englisch retitled 'ELECTRI_CITY - The Düsseldorf School of Electronic Music' on the way, the pair discussed a variety of records at last year's ELECTRI_CITY_CONFERENCE for The ELECTRI_CITY Show.
 Continue Reading ›

 Düsseldorf paid homage to its electronic music history with a three day event of lectures, discussions and live music.
 The ELECTRI_CITY CONFERENCE celebrated the work of pioneers like KRAFTWERK, DAF, RIECHMANN, NEU! and LA DÜSSELDORF, as well as reflecting its worldwide influence.

 A year in the planning, the organisers assembled an impressive line-up of artists, musicians and academics which read like a ‘Who’s Who?’ of electronic music.
 Continue Reading ›